cohaereo/cohaereo/README.md

 ### Hi there 👋
 ----------------------------
 I'm Lucas.
-I'm from Greece, and I live in Germany (Deutschland ist noch das Beste ❤️)
+I'm from Greece, and I live in Germany

 - 📝 Programming language experience
   - C++ (fluent)